atakanaltok/awesome-useful-websites/README.md

 ## Health
-* https://apps.npr.org/joy-generator/#story=intro&page=0 - Some ideas to help you tap into positive emotions, online and offline
 * https://musclewiki.com/ - Learn about your body and muscles
-* http://bitesize.io/ - Learn how to apply psychology based tips and notions in your daily life
 * https://jinay.dev/just-a-minute/ - To test your chronoception (sene of passing time)
 * https://www.futureme.org/ - Write a Letter to your future self
 * https://strobe.cool/ - Create visual stimuli
 * https://untools.co/ - Collection of thinking tools and frameworks to help you solve problems, make decisions and understand systems
-* https://www.7cups.com/ - Connects you to caring listeners for free emotional support
 * https://www.puzzle-loop.com/ - Logic puzzles with simple rules and challenging solutions
 * https://guzey.com/personal/what-should-you-do-with-your-life/ - What Should You Do with Your Life?
 Directions and Advice